-Fadela Amara is a French politician and feminist of Algerian descent who held the post of Secretary of State for Urban Policies.
-She was born in 1964 to Muslim parents in an emergency housing district in central France inhabited mostly by North African immigrants, and witnessed the repression of women and governmental prejudice.
-At 16, she became an activist and went on to establish several feminist groups.
-She was elected a municipal councillor as a member of the Socialist Party in 2001 and supported the 2003 law prohibiting women from wearing Muslim headscarves in schools.
-She led a march in response to the murder of a young Muslim girl, spawning the popular feminist organization Ni Putes Ni Soumises (Neither Whores Nor Submissives).
-Though a Socialist, she was chosen as Secretary of State for Urban Policies by the conservative Union for a Popular Movement (UMP) government.
+Fadela Amara is a French politician and feminist of Algerian descent who has served as inspector general for social affairs since 2011.
+Amara was secretary of state for urban policy from 2007 to 2010 with the Union for a Popular Movement government under Nicolas Sarkozy.
+She was born in 1964 to Muslim parents in a North African immigrant housing district and witnessed the repression of women and governmental prejudice within her community.
+At 16, Amara became an activist and went on to establish several feminist groups, including the Women’s Association for Intercommunal Exchange (Association des femmes pour l’échange intercommunautaire), an Islamic feminist organization.
+She was elected a municipal councilor as a Socialist Party member in 2001 and supported the 2003 law prohibiting women from wearing Muslim headscarves in schools.
+In response to a young Muslim girl's murder in a Parisian suburb, Amara launched a march, spawning the popular feminist organization Neither Whores Nor Submissives (Ni Putes Ni Soumises).